Kezar River Forest

 Access

 Parking lots for the Kezar River Forest are located off of Fern Drive and Grovers Bridge Road.
-Keep in mind that these are dirt roads which can be easily damaged during mud season, and that much of Grovers Bridge Road is not plowed in the winter.
-Also, note that the Fern Drive bridge is currently not passable, so it is best to approach Fern Drive from the Lovell side via Route 5.
+Keep in mind that these are dirt roads which can be easily damaged during mud season, and that these roads are generally not plowed in the winter.
 When parking along the roadside, please do not block the roadway, turn-outs for snow plows, or fire hydrants.
-Ellis Road marked on the map above is not passable by a regular automobile.
+Ellis Road, marked on the map above, is generally only passable by ATV/UTV.

 The property is most easily accessed via the two existing ATV/snowmobile trails shown on the map above.
 Various other unmapped woods roads and game trails traverse the property and can also be explored.
-GLLT will build more trails for visitors to enjoy as we develop the recreation plan for this property.
+GLLT will begin building other trails in 2026 as we develop the recreation plan for this property.

 Directions to Parking Lots

 Grovers Bridge Road Parking Lot: From the GLLT office in Lovell Village: Head north on Route 5 for approximately 1 mile, then turn right onto Old Waterford Road.
 Soon, you will arrive at a 4-way intersection.
 Eastman Hill Road will be on your left, and a dirt road (Grovers Bridge Road) will be on your right.
 Turn right onto Grovers Bridge Road.
-Follow Grovers Bridge Road until you arrive at a T intersection.
-Turn right to stay on Grovers Bridge Road.
+Follow Grovers Bridge Road until you arrive at a “T” intersection.
+Turn right to stay on Grovers Bridge Road (turning left puts you on Shoestring Road, and takes you back to Old Waterford Road).
 Follow Grovers Bridge Road for approximately 1/3 of a mile to an intersection with an ATV trail, which will be on your right.
-Stay straight on Grovers Bridge Road, the GLLR parking area is on your right shortly after the intersection with the ATV trail.
+Stay straight on Grovers Bridge Road, the GLLT parking area is on your right shortly after the intersection with the ATV trail.

 Activity Guidelines